sami5436/4353-Group11-SP25/demoNotes.md

 _admin acct + auth_
 - make an account - admin.
 - mention auth and encryption of passwords
-- fill in admin info
+- fill in admin info (only name and phone number)

 ## 3 - sami
 _manage events (admin)_